HSLdevcom/hsl-map-documentation/README.md

 - [hsl-map-web-ui](https://github.com/HSLdevcom/hsl-map-web-ui) - also known as "kuljettajaohje", it's a relatively simple map app that shows all current HSL routes.
 - [hsl-map-deployer](https://github.com/HSLdevcom/hsl-map-deployer) - contains the docker-compose and ngnix configs that are deployed to the dev and prod servers.
 All changes to these configs should go through PRs to this repository.
 - [hsl-route-map-poc](https://github.com/HSLdevcom/hsl-route-map-poc) - a simple map app that shows all HSL's routes.
+- [hsl-map-site](https://github.com/HSLdevcom/hsl-map-site) - The application redirects from a stop URL to the route planner.
 - [jore-graphql](https://github.com/HSLdevcom/jore-graphql) - a repository containing the Dockerfile that builds the Postgraphile-powered JORE GraphQL API.
 - [jore-graphql-import](https://github.com/HSLdevcom/jore-graphql-import) - the data importer for the JORE GraphQL API.
 Contains the schema for the PostgreSQL database as well as SQL functions and data import logic.
 It runs from a Docker container that automatically downloads the newest JORE export and imports it into the jore-graphql PostgreSQL database, _overwriting_ the previous data.
 - [jore-geometry-matcher](https://github.com/HSLdevcom/jore-geometry-matcher) - this should be executed after running `jore-graphql-import` to smoothen out the routes and match them to map geometry.